The Self-Esteem Team: Members

 In December 2021, it was announced that Mendoza would be releasing her debut novel called Friends Don't Tell.
 The YA thriller will be released in June 2022.
 World rights were acquired from Chloe Seager at Madeleine Milburn Agency by Polly Lyall Grant, Senior Commissioning Editor at Hachette Children’s Group.

 Grace Barrett is a backing singer who has toured with artists Brother, Little Boots, and Deaf Havana.
 She was raised in Stoke-on-Trent in Staffordshire.
 In August 2021, she resigned from The Self-Esteem Team.
 She co-authored Friends Don't Tell.

 Natasha Devon is a writer and TV pundit.
 In August 2015, she became the British government's first Mental Health Champion.
 In April 2016, the role was rendered obsolete.
 In July 2017, she resigned from The Self-Esteem Team.

 Campaigns

-The group's Switch On The Light campaign, which was released for Mental Health Week 2015, featured Stephen Fry, Professor Green, Clarke Carlisle, and Charlie McConnell.
+The group's Switch On The Light campaign, which was released for Mental Health Week 2015, featured Stephen Fry, Professor Green, Clarke Carlisle, and Charlotte McDonnell (formerly Charlie McDonnell).
 It is dedicated to James Mabbett, who took his own life aged 24.

 Their follow-up campaign, New Years ReVolution, released in December 2015, featured Charlotte Crosby, Rachel Riley, Jamal Edwards, and Michelle Lewin.